 Compliance reporting should not be done in a vacuum.
 Instead, it should be woven into holistic decarbonization plans.
 This involves allocating sufficient time and resources, which may require dedicated internal teams and securing buy-in for prioritizing disclosure.

-Companies often encounter knowledge and talent gaps internally as they develop their disclosure practices.
-Additionally, obtaining clear and concise data can be time-consuming and may necessitate specialized tools and expertise.
-Considerations such as regional differences or managing multiple business units require alignment efforts.
+Companies often face internal knowledge and talent gaps as they develop their disclosure practices.
+Additionally, obtaining clear and concise data can be time-consuming and may require specialized tools and expertise.
+Regional differences and managing multiple business units also necessitate alignment efforts.
 Despite these challenges, refining data-gathering practices, particularly for Scope 3 emissions, is crucial to effectively inform future disclosures.

 The Role of Disclosure in Your Decarbonization Strategy